-- Projects are due 48 hours after they are assigned.
+- Projects will be made available 48 hours before their due date.
 This is a short window, and late projects will lose points, so plan ahead to make sure that you can devote enough time to complete the project before it is due.
 Extensions will only be considered if requested well in advance of the project being assigned, or in cases of unforeseen emergency, as documented by a doctor's or dean's note. - You are expected to work alone.
-You may use any reference resources (lecture notes, your textbook, other readings), but you may not receive help from fellow students, TAs, friends, internet message boards, or any other outside source.
-Receiving help from anyone on your projects for this class is considered the same as cheating on an exam, and will result in a score of 0 for that project and will be reported to Columbia as academic misconduct. - At the time the project assignment goes live, you will receive a unique dataset that will serve as the basis for your individual analysis.
+You may use any reference resources (lecture notes, your textbook, other readings), but you may not receive help of any kind from fellow students, TAs, friends, strangers, internet message boards, or any other outside source.
+Anyone receiving help on their projects for this class is not presenting their own work, which is equivalent to cheating on an exam; it will result in a score of 0 for that project and will be reported to your school's academic misconduct office. - At the time the project assignment goes live, you will receive a unique dataset that will serve as the basis for your individual analysis.
 Each student will have a different dataset, which means that each project will have a different set of correct answers.
 If you do not receive your dataset, let your TA and instructor know immediately. - Note that the first couple of projects are weighted less strongly toward your final grade than the latter two.
 If you don't do as well as you would have liked on the first project, make sure to meet with your TA or the instructor to go over what you did wrong (but also what you're doing right!), so that you can improve your grade as the projects increase in value.